-To ensure the protection of research participants, the IRB requires investigators to report situations where participants experience unanticipated or anticipated problems during the course of the research promptly or at the time of continuing review.
+To ensure the protection of research participants, the IRB requires investigators to report certain information during the course of the research, either promptly or at the time of continuing review.
+This may include circumstances where participants experience unanticipated or anticipated problems.

 Reportable New Information: Quick Guide